tsvi-org/lfs-old/README.md

 - `SERVICE_ACCOUNT_EMAIL`: The email associated with the service account performing the migration.
 - `SERVICE_ACCOUNT_NAME`: The name of the service account.

+# Considerations and potential constraints

+- The workflow is designed to work with repositories that have a manageable number of LFS objects.
+For repositories with a large number of LFS objects, consider breaking down the migration into smaller batches to avoid timeouts or resource constraints.

+- The workflow is configured to fetch the entire commit history of the legacy repository (`fetch-depth: 0`).
+This ensures that all commits and LFS objects are fetched, but it may impact the workflow's performance for repositories with extensive history.

+- The workflow uses SSH keys for authentication with the target repository.
+Ensure that the SSH keys are correctly set up and have the necessary permissions to push changes to the target repository.

+- The jobs are run on GitHub-hosted runners, which may have resource limitations.
+For large repositories or repositories with a significant number of LFS objects, consider running the workflow on larger runners or self-hosted runners to avoid resource constraints.

+- The workflow is designed to synchronize changes from the legacy repository to the new repository.
+It does not handle bidirectional synchronization or conflict resolution.
+Ensure that the new repository is set as the primary repository for future changes to avoid conflicts.

+- The workflow includes simple commands to clone, fetch, and push changes between repositories.
+For more complex migration scenarios or repositories with specific requirements, consider customizing the workflow to meet your needs.
+The idea here is that this is a starting point for a more complex workflow.
+There is definitely room for improvement and customization.
+That includes integrating actions from the marketplace, adding more error handling, more suffisticated orchestration, etc.

 ## Disclaimer

 This workflow is intended for use in scenarios where a full migration of a repository's history, including LFS objects, is required.
 It is recommended to test the workflow on a sample repository before applying it to a production repository to ensure compatibility and desired outcomes.